-b) Job Quality Gaps
+Job Quality Gaps

 The aggregate picture of stability and change in Europe's 15 can hide substantive differentiation between and within countries and groups.
 Moreover, since the statistics are weighted by population size the patterns of change in Table 1a can be dominated by a few large countries, failing to reveal evolutions taking place in the smaller countries.
-We next therefore examine how the indices differ between groups.
-Tables 2a to 2d present the averages of the job quality indices by socio-economic groups.
-For this analysis we retained gender, age groups, education levels, type of employment contract and type of occupation.
+Therefore, we next examine how the indices differ between groups.
+Tables 2a to 2d present the averages of the job quality indices by socioeconomic groups.
+For this analysis we retained gender, age groups, education levels, type of employment contract, and type of occupation.